amarce4/qlbm-mcgill/README.md

 #   - We will first require decent results from 1 time-step run on a QPU,
 #     from there use QST to get the estimated statevector of the grid and velocity qubits,
 #     onto which |0>s are prepended and appended for ancillae, and then used for reinitialization
 #
+# All: Create a method of easily choosing initial conditions
+#   - Gates are applied to grid and velocity qubits to produce initial conditions
+#
 # Simulation2D: Include obstacles (will not be run through QPU, purely visual)
 #   - Low priority due to obstacles causing too deep of a circuit (200+)